w00lfer/Debt-Register/README.md

 * [CSS](#)
 * [JavaScript](#) - ```Vanilla JS and jQuery```
 ## Other tools
-These are other nice things i have used to build this application
+These are other nice tools i have used to build this application
 * [Swagger](https://swagger.io)
 * [Automapper](https://automapper.org)